oat431/libmag/README.md

 # LibMag

-a library management system using go fiber framework as an api
+a library management system using go fiber framework as backend

 ## Features